parthibanloganathan/across-help/docs/README.md

  2. Use the slash command `/Across` in any channel tracked by Across
  3. Mark the message that you want to turn into a ticket with the 🎫 emoji

+When you create tasks, they go to a central channel #across_tasks.
+You can edit/resolve/respond to them from there with your team.
+You can also filter through tasks in the Home tab - just click the tasks button.

 **Associating multiple Slack threads with the same task**
  1. Hover over a message and click the “More actions” button on the right side
  2. Click "Add to existing task"